AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 +++ What are the key terminology and feature differences in Campaign v8?

-Campaign v8 brings most v7/Standard capabilities with enhancements, but some terminology and features differ due to cloud-native architecture.
+Campaign v8 brings most v7/Standard capabilities with enhancements, but some terminology and features differ.
+You'll find a summary of key changes below.

 **Key terminology changes (Campaign Standard → v8):**